-- system each morning and "clock" out when leaving for the day.
+- Upon enrollment student, schedules are assigned; state law limits class sizes and Dorsey Schools insists on prompt and regular attendance at both theory and practical classes during all scheduled hours.
+Students must "clock" in using the time clock system each morning and "clock" out when leaving for the day.
 Hours missed due to absence for any reason must be made up. - Students not actively engaged in classwork while in attendance may be "clocked-out" as approved by the managing director or Associate Director of Cosmetology. - 3.
 Excessive absenteeism (being absent for more than 25% of scheduled hours) will result in attendance warning, for which the student will be notified in writing.
 Any student whose cumulative attendance falls below 67% at the end of an academic period will be placed on Academic (SAP) Warning as defined in the SATISFACTORY ACADEMIC PROGRESS policy. - 4.
 Michigan State Board of Cosmetology regulations limit a student's attendance to no more than 7 hours per day, and no more than 40 hours per week.
 Attending more than the scheduled hours ("over attendance") most weeks should be avoided.
-Over attendance may impact a student's financial aid.
+Over attendance may affect a student's financial aid.
 A discussion with a financial aid representative should take place prior to over attending.

 Make-up work is associated with any missed of failed assignments.
 All written, theory and practical work should be made up following an absence.
 Students absent on the day of an exam will be permitted to make up the exam if the student provides written documentation of the absence to the managing director or lead instructor and is approved.
 If approved the student will get full credit for the exam grade; students without approved documentation will receive a zero.
-Students that have failed exam grades are permitted to make up the exam on the scheduled make-up work day within the current module or within one week of the following module start date.
+Students that have failed exam grades are permitted to make up the exam on the scheduled makeup workday within the current module or within one week of the following module start date.